 Another example was found in the Australian Constitution.
-In 2021, section 25 of the Constitution on 'provision as to races disqualified from voting' stated: 'If by the law of any State all persons of any race are disqualified from voting at elections for the more numerous House of the Parliament of the State, then . . . persons of that race resident in that State shall not be counted'.
-This meant, as Elisa Arcioni argued, that section 25 allowed for the racial exclusion of Aboriginal people from 'the people' of Australia (Arcioni 287).
-In the 20th century and beginning of 21st century, postcolonial authors (for example, Spivak 1988) showed that to be white and 'civil' was a prerequisite to be seen as a legal person under the 'Western' law.
-In a similar vein, Syl Ko ('An Interview') contended that colonisation required an epistemological order against which the colonised could be enslaved and displaced.
-At the heart of that epistemology was, what one might call, the proper white man (Mbembe 'On the Postcolony').
-By constructing a solid concept of the white civilised man, and associating humanity with whiteness, those who were not white could then be regarded as subhuman (read: animal) (Ko 'An Interview' 9-14).
+In 2021, section 25 of the Constitution on 'provision as to races disqualified from voting' stated that:

+If by the law of any State all persons of any race are disqualified from voting at elections for the more numerous House of the Parliament of the State, then . . . persons of that race resident in that State shall not be counted.

+This meant, as Elisa Arcioni argued, that section 25 enabled the racial exclusion of aboriginal people to be "counted as amongst 'the people" of Australia (Arcioni 2012, 287).
+In the 20th century and beginning of 21st century, postcolonial authors (e.g., Spivak 1988) showed that to be white and "civil" was a prerequisite to be seen as a legal person under the "Western" law.
+In a similar vein, Syl Ko (2019) contended that colonisation required an epistemological order against which the colonised could be enslaved and displaced.
+At the heart of that epistemology was, what one might call, the proper white man (Mbembe 2001).
+By constructing a solid concept of the white civilised man, and associating humanity with whiteness, those who were not white could then be regarded as subhuman (read: animal) (Ko 2019, 9-14).
 Importantly, the law was not, and is not, impermeable to Ko's nuanced social and philosophical analysis.
-Hence Maneesha Deckha's perceptive question: 'how can animals be legally represented through a legal category [(read: legal personhood)] that has traditionally repelled them and constituted itself against them?'
-(93).
+Hence Maneesha Deckha's perceptive question: "how can animals be legally represented through a legal category [(read: legal personhood)] that has traditionally repelled them and constituted itself against them?"
+(2020, 93).